 A bridge stood on the site of the modern Thomond bridge for some 800 years.
 It connected the old walled city of Limerick with County Clare via Thomondgate.

-The modern bridge was erected in 1840 replacing a bridge from the 14th century.
-The older bridge contained a drawbridge and in September 1691 during the final siege of Limerick the drawbridge was raised leaving hundreds of citizens attempting to get into the city to fall into the river or killed by the Williamite army.
+The modern bridge was opened in 1840 after almost five years of construction.
+It replaced a bridge from the 14th century.
+The older bridge contained a drawbridge and in September 1691 during the final siege of Limerick the drawbridge was raised, leaving hundreds of citizens attempting to get into the city to fall into the river or killed by the Williamite army.
 This tragedy led to the talks for the Treaty of Limerick.

 The plaque of the bridge mentions the name of Mayor Martin Honan who was mayor in 1843.
-He and his corporation had removed the previous stone with Mayor Richard Franklin’s name on it as Honan’s corporation believed that ‘ridge was built by the old corporation but paid for by the new one’.
+He and his corporation had removed the previous stone with Mayor Richard Franklin’s name on it, as Honan’s corporation believed that ‘although the bridge was built by the old corporation but paid for by the new one’.

 - Tragedy – 2015, two men TJ O’Herlihy and Bryan Whelan were tragically killed when working on the bridge